This is a sponsored post for scrub daddy. All opinions are 100% my own.

 Would you want to make dinner on a counter that had toilet germs spread all over it?
 Yeah, I didn’t think so.

 It’s more than just germs, too.
-One of the most deadly bacterias is formed from traces of human feces (poop) being left behind.
-Things like Ecoli and Norwalk virus, which can kill.
+Deadly bacterias is formed from traces of human feces (poop) being left behind.
+Things like E coli and Norwalk virus, which can kill.

-This is why Sponge Daddy makes it so simple to not only use color-coded sponges to keep your home safe and germ-free.
-But it helps the spread of those germs from one room to another.
+Sponge Daddy makes it so simple to keep your home safe and germ-free.
+But it helps the spread of germs from one room to another.

 That’s something to love.